nicstrisc/nicstrisc.github.io/_pages/about.md

 About me
 ------
 I am an Associate Professor at the University of Twente (Netherlands), with the [Data management and Biometrics](https://www.utwente.nl/en/eemcs/dmb/) group.
 Before, I was Assistant Professor at University of Twente and a postdoctoral research at the University of Groningen (Netherlands) in the [Intelligent Systems group](https://www.cs.rug.nl/is/), where I worked on the [H2020 TrimBot2020 project](http://trimbot2020.webhosting.rug.nl/) to realize the first outdoor gardening robot.
 I obtained a PhD cum laude from the University of Groningen and the University of Salerno (Italy), and the BSc and MSc degree in Computer Engineering from the University of Salerno, both cum laude.
 I have been General Co-chair of the series of international conferences on [Applications of Intelligent Systems](http://appis.webhosting.rug.nl/2023/) (APPIS 2018, 2019, 2020, 2022, 2023). \
 I am currently Associate Editor for Pattern Recognition (Elsevier) and member of the Editorial Board of Neural Computing and Applications (Springer).
-I served as Area Chair for NeurIPS 2024.
+I served as Area Chair for NeurIPS 2024 and 2025.

 Research
 ------